Call Us 24/7 For A Free Legal Consultation

 Timeline To File Your Lawsuit

-Other evidence such as photos, videos, accident scenes and more can also be lost over time if they aren’t backed up, or road work can completely change the scene of the accident, so make sure that you get all of the evidence you can as soon as possible after the accident, even if you are going to wait to file.
+Other evidence such as photos, videos, accident scenes and more can also be lost over time if they aren’t backed up, or road work can completely change the scene of the accident, so make sure that you get all of the evidence you can as soon as possible, even if you are going to wait to file.
 It’s always a good idea to consult with your attorney and figure out when the best time to file is.

 What Our Attorneys Do For You